Money Saving Tips for New Parents

 (2) Join rental schemes and clubs

 Good for your pocket and good for the planet.
-Discover rental clubs like The Tot Loft, a totally new kind of platform where you can rent baby items, lend or sell.
+Discover The Tot Loft, Bundlee and Or Collective at the show.

 (3) Sign up to parenting clubs